ro011110ot/MicroPython_ESP32/README.md

 -   **`dht11.py`**: Reads temperature and humidity from the DHT11 sensor and logs the readings to a CSV file in the `/temp_history` directory.
 -   **`weather.py`**: Fetches weather data from the OpenWeatherMap API using credentials from a `secrets.py` file (not included) and logs the data to a CSV file in the `/temp_history` directory.
 -   **`oled.py`**: Manages the OLED display.
 It has functions to display the time, sensor data, and weather data.
 It also handles switching between the different display screens.
--   **`ssd1306_driver.py`**: The driver for the SSD1306 OLED display.
-It provides low-level functions to control the display.
 -   **`own_timers.py`**: Initializes and starts the timers that periodically trigger sensor readings, weather data fetching, and display updates.
 -   **`temp_history/`**: This directory stores the CSV log files for temperature, humidity and weather data.